nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ##### Executing the Command
 The `AddFCommand` class is initialized with a new `Patient` object created from the parsed input.
 The `Patient` object is then added to the `UniquePatientList` through the `addPatient` method in the `Model` component.

-The activity diagram below illustrates the worflow behind the execution of the `addf` command.
+The activity diagram below illustrates the workflow behind the execution of the `addf` command:

 ![AddFActivityDiagram](images/AddFActivityDiagram.png)